wesleyberry/bamazon/README.md

 The user can use this module by supplying two values:
 * An Id associated with a wanted product
 * How many of this product are to be purchased
-View a demonstration of Bamazon Customer [here](/screenshots/bamazon.mp4).
+View a demonstration of [Bamazon Customer](/screenshots/customer/bamazon.mp4).
 2. Bamazon Manager
 The user can use this module by first selecting a task to perform:
 * View Products for Sale